ecchong/ecchong.github.io/_posts/2021/2021-07-01-inventory-filter.md

 ---
-title: How to filter hosts on Tower inventory import
+title: How to filter and group VMs using dynamic inventory
 tags: ["ansible", "tower", "vcenter", "vmware"]
 categories: Ansible
+last_modified_at: 2022-02-16
 ---

-# How to filter hosts on Tower inventory import
+# How to filter and group VMs using dynamic inventory
+We would like to pull only certain VMs from our vCenter and put them in different inventory groups.
 Some examples using filters when importing inventory from vCenter.
 See the [plugin doc](https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_vm_inventory_inventory.html) for details.

 ## Scenario 1